This page contains some personal book recommendations covering Cocoa and iOS Development.

 Cocoa and iOS Development

-It is difficult to recommend the introductory texts that I used when getting started with iOS and Objective-C development as they are now very dated.
+It is difficult to recommend the introductory texts that I used when getting started with iOS and Objective-C development as they are now out of date.
 If you are just getting started I would say take a look at anything by the Big Nerd Ranch.